rabeckett/propane/docs/docs/02_Tutorial/3_Language_Overview.md

       1.2.3.4 => avoid(B) & end(D)
     }

-Intuitively, the `&` operator ensures that both constraints are satsified.
+Intuitively, the `&` operator ensures that both constraints are satisfied.
 This can be thought of as taking the set intersection of the allowed paths.
 The `avoid(B)` constraint defines paths that do not go through `B`, and the `end(D)` constraint defines all paths with a final hop of `D`.
 By intersecting these constraints, we are left with a set of paths both ending at `D` **and** avoiding `B`.
 Suppose now we wish to allow traffic to end up at either router `C` or router `D` (e.g., to anycast a service).
 We can allow this possibility using the `+` operator:

     define main = {
       1.2.3.4 => avoid(B) & end(C + D)